vcdas123/js-life-cycle/README.md

 - Links to documentation for each technology
 - Color-coded hover states for each tech icon
 - Minimalist design matching the overall theme
+- Scroll-triggered fade-in animation (appears when scrolled into view)
+- Hover scale and lift effects on all interactive elements
+- Smooth transitions with Framer Motion
+- Staggered animation for tech stack section

 **Technologies Displayed:**
 - JavaScript (JS)